ipfs-inactive/blog/content/post/080-big-refactors.md

 author: Alan Shaw
 ---

-> If you're considering a refactor that'll touch **~70** interdependent repos you've come to the right place for some perspective!
+> If you're considering a refactor that'll touch **~70** interdependent repos, you've come to the right place for some perspective!
 This is the sister post to [The Async Await Refactor](/2020-02-01-async-await-refactor/) and covers some of the learnings of completing a big code refactor with a distributed team.

 If you think you'd like to take on a challenge like this, do the math.
 If each repo takes a day to refactor and if you work on it 5 days a week then you've automatically used 14 of your 52 weeks in a year.
 That's like, 4 months, and that's the absolute best case scenario.